Famous, Rich, and Successful People Who Were High School or College Dropouts

 Einstein is the epitome of why college education is only necessary when a person lacks certain skills… kind of like special education.
 Since it’s the norm here in America … and there’s a lot of money involved… we like to think everyone needs college or they are simply not smart.
 Beyond this series of articles, I can easily list 5 more examples of people who never went to college and yet they are in the top 2 percent of intelligent people in their field, you, I or anyone will ever meet; much smarter than thousands of college students I’ve had the pleasure of meeting.

 Actual education is about one’s ability to overcome the obstacles of not understanding – without getting frustrated – and continuing to learn.
 Once that is mastered, you don’t have to pay hundreds of thousands of dollars for someone to spoon feed information to you, a lot of which, has no real world application.

-Daniel Ek, cofounder of Spotify, software engineer.
+Daniel Ek, billionaire cofounder of Spotify, software engineer.
 After high school, he enrolled at the Royal Institute of Technology in Sweden to study engineering.
 After eight weeks, he dropped out.
 Via programming he became a millionaire by the age of 22.
 He hacked Google to pay them back for rejecting his job application because he didn’t have a college degree.

 Ansel Elgort, actor.
 He has not yet attended college.

 Queen Elizabeth II, queen of England.
 She was tutored at the palace.
 She never attended a school.

 Duke Ellington, bandleader, composer.
 He dropped out of high school.Famous, Rich, and Successful People Who Were High School or College Dropouts, including Duke Ellington, Daniel Ek, Ansel Elgort, Megan Ellison, and others.
 Click To Tweet